Dassault Mirage 2000N/2000D: Upgrades

 The Mirage 2000D remains in service, with various improvements such as the MICA IR.
 A general upgrade designated Mirage 2000D-R2 machine was delivered from 2001.
 A second upgrade program was begun in 2009, with better support for the strike role and improvement of air-to-air capabilities.
 This provided a multirole capability that compensated for the eventual retirement of the Mirage 2000Cs.

 55 aircraft are undergoing a mid-life upgrade known as Mirage 2000D RMV (Rénovation Mi-Vie) until 2024 with the objective of keeping them in service until well after 2030.
 This involves updating the avionics, providing a CC422 gun pod, replacing the Magic missiles with the MICA, and integrating the GBU-48 and GBU-50, at a total cost of 532.5 million euro.
+The first of these modernised aircraft was accepted in a ceremony held in April 2025; at the time, it was reported that the Mirage 2000D is expected to be in French service until at least 2035.

 A pair of Mirage 2000D RMV was deployed in early September 2021 to Djibouti to evaluate their performance in hot-weather climatic conditions.
 The two Mirage 2000D RMV stayed for 20 days at the Base Aérienne (Air Base) 188 Djibouti with the Escadron de Chasse et d’Expérimentation (Fighter and Experimental Squadron) 1/30 “Côte d’Argent”.